misterjdrg/felix86/README.md

 # felix86

-felix86 is a Linux userspace emulator that allows you to run x86-64 Linux programs on RISC-V processors
+felix86 is a Linux userspace emulator that allows you to run x86 and x86-64 programs on RISC-V processors

 ## Getting started